davidakennedy/accessible-zen/readme.md

 - Meets both [Section 508 standards](http://www.section508.gov/index.cfm?&FuseAction=Content&ID=12) and [Web Content Accessibility Guidelines, Level AA](http://www.w3.org/TR/WCAG/) from the theme template perspective.
 This includes a [carefully-choosen color scheme](http://accessibility.oit.ncsu.edu/tools/color-contrast/accessible-color-palette.php?&colors=ffffff,f5f5f5,d5d5d5,e5e5e5,333333,666666,e5f7ff,00628c,00354C,00628,C,008FCC,006e9d&main=ffffff&level=AA).
 - Code based on Automattic's [Underscores WordPress theme](http://underscores.me/) to help ensure use of WordPress theme standards.
 - Supports all modern browsers, plus Internet Explorer 7 and above.
 - Has a simple one-column layout, and no main menu in the `header` section of the site so users can get to your content quickly.
+But it does include an invisible (visible on keyboard focus) skip link for screen reader and keyboard users.
 - Features the lovely [Merriweather Sans](http://www.google.com/fonts/specimen/Merriweather+Sans) and [Merriweather](hhttp://www.google.com/fonts/specimen/Merriweather).
 - By default, Accessible Zen will display the site owner’s [Gravatar](http://en.gravatar.com/) in the header.
 You can replace this by uploading a Custom Header Image in Appearance -> Header, or you can remove it completely by selecting Remove Header Image.
 - Features all nine [post formats](http://codex.wordpress.org/Post_Formats).